 - Leadership.
 In addition to solid people skills, good coaches often need good leadership skills too as they need to be adept at convincing people to follow their advice.
 Team coaches will often be Team Leads, or at least be working closely with the Team Lead, to help lead the team in making the “hard decisions” required to successfully learn the agile mindset.

 - Flexibility.
-A fundamental concept of the DA framework is that you need to tailor it to meet the needs that you face.
+A fundamental concept of the DA toolkit is that you need to tailor it to meet the needs that you face.
 The implication is that DA coaches need to be agile to go beyond the advice in prescriptive methods such as Scrum or SAFe.
 Instead of working from a prescriptive playbook, DA coaches will leverage DA’s goal-driven strategy to help guide teams make process-oriented and organization-oriented choices that are right for them.
-In short, just because someone has several years of Scrum coaching you can’t count on them having the background to be a good DA coach because they may only understand Scrum strategies and not the full range of agile and lean strategies supported by the DA framework.
+In short, just because someone has several years of Scrum coaching you can’t count on them having the background to be a good DA coach because they may only understand Scrum strategies and not the full range of agile and lean strategies supported by the DA toolkit.

 If you’re looking for a good DAD coach, consider contacting us at Scott Ambler + Associates.
 We’d love to help.